Category Archives: Corporate Survival

 There were many problems from the jump.
 Thanks to my position and the job, I was able to see problems of many departments.
 Everybody was complaining and bitching about someone or something.
 It was a tough situation for me personally because I was able to see who were causing issues and what they were doing to make my job even more difficult due to their laziness or stupidity.
 Because of that, it was somewhat difficult to interact with many employees including managers and supervisors knowing how incompetent or mentally challenged some of these people were.
 Employees who transferred from another location would blame the management and new hires for many issues.
 While they did have valid points to some degrees, but many of them were also the problem in my eyes because my old building wouldn’t have hired and kept them.
 They wouldn’t be able to handle the volume on […]

 It finally got to the point where I started to not wanting to go to work due to this working environment.
 Other employees who transferred from other locations were slowly leaving one by one to other locations.
 Nothing was going to change.
 I began to think about transferring to another location.
-While my supervisor from Miami was a good worker, she was way too soft on these 3 Gen Z female employees.
+While my supervisor from Miami was a good worker, she was way too soft on these 3 Gen Z female employees and others.
 That was one of many reasons why the department was not operating efficiently and always lacking manpower even though we had enough employees in the department.
 All of a sudden, my department got so much worse out of nowhere without any explanation.
-My workload increased drastically without no support as usual.
+My workload increased drastically without support as usual.
 I just couldn’t understand what was happening.
 Then, my department supervisor and manager were nowhere to be found for awhile.
-I just thought they were taking vacations, […]
+I just thought they were taking […]